Skip to main content

 FOUNDATIONS OF MATHEMATICS 12 (MFOM-12)

-Prerequisite: Foundations of Math 11
+Requisite skills are learned in: Foundations of Math 11

 This course is based on many of the core skills learned in Foundations of Math 11, and is designed for students interested in the Social Sciences, Economics, Arts, Fine Arts, and other non-scientific/mathematical post secondary disciplines.
 The course contains significantly fewer theoretical math topics than Pre-Calculus 12.
 The focus is on understanding the course content in depth and developing communication skills around mathematics.
 Topics covered in Foundations 12 include Financial Mathematics, Combinatorics, Probability, Polynomials, Exponents and Logarithms, Sinusoidal Functions, and current events Research Project(s).
 This course meets graduation requirements and leads students towards some university entrance programs.